 This course helps students understand the theory and application of various assessment methods used to evaluate injuries of the upper extremity, trunk, and head.
 Injury documentation and evidence-based practice methods are also covered.
 It is primarily intended for students in the athletic training education major, but may be of interest to pre-medical and pre-physical therapy students.
+Stubstantial out-of-class work for documentation skills and assessment skill practice is required.

-Credits Awarded: 4 Terms Offered: Spring Prerequisites: Kin 221, Biol 221
+Prerequisites: Kin 221, Biol 221